NEET PG Counselling 2026

 Register for both MCC and state counselling.
 Maximum coverage, minimum risk.

 Calculate ROI before accepting expensive deemed seats.
-A ₹1 crore deemed PG only makes sense if the specialty and institution combine to justify the investment.
+A ₹1 crore deemed PG only makes sense if the speciality and institution combine to justify the investment.

 Track mcc.nic.in and your state portal daily.
 Round notifications, vacant seat lists, and stray vacancy updates appear with short windows.